Click here for a Snapshot of the Internet's Current Hierarchy.

-In late spring that year, Mosaic, the first web browser for Windows 3.1 is launched by the National Centre for Supercomputing Applications (NCSA) part of the University of Illinois.
+In November 1993, Mosaic, the first web browser for Windows 3.1 (and Mac) is launched by the National Centre for Supercomputing Applications (NCSA) part of the University of Illinois.
 Written by Marc Andreessen, it displayed image files inline with text data instead of displaying them in a separate window, a major improvement.

 In December 1994, having left the university Marc wrote a new browser program, the Netscape Navigator, which for four years (1995-1999) became the "industry standard" in web browsing.
 After Netscape closed in 1999, many of Netscape's employees became the Mozilla Organization which launched Mozilla Firefox in 2004.

 Back to 1993.
 This same year, IANA issues the Asia-Pacific Network Information Centre (APNIC) with an initial 4 million IP addresses to allow it to become a regional IP address registry, using volunteer labour and donated facilities from a number of countries.
 Initially based in Tokyo.

 1994.
 3 million hosts.
 50,000 domain names and 10,000 www sites.
 Beijing, China comes online as the Institute of High-Energy Physics (IHEP) in Beijing connects to the Stanford Linear Accelerator Center.
 ANSnet is sold to America Online (AOL).
 Numerous government institutions and commercial providers in the U.S. create their own backbones and interconnections on the Internet, preparing for an orderly transition.